 Bursitis is inflammation of the fluid-filled sac (bursa) that cushions and reduces friction between tissues of the body.
 The major bursae (plural of bursa) are found near the tendons and large joints, such as the shoulders, elbows, hips, and knees.

-Thalassemia is an inherited blood disorder.
-That means it is passed down through the parent’s genes.
+Thalassemia is an inherited blood disorder that is passed down through the parent’s genes.
 It affects how hemoglobin is made.
 Hemoglobin is an iron-rich protein in red blood cells.
-It carries oxygen to the tissues of the body.
+It carries oxygen to all the parts of the body.
+There are two main types of thalassemia: alpha and beta.
+Thalassemia can cause mild or severe anemia.

 |Breast Infections and Inflammations